AI & Data Science

 Future Directions for Equity in College Admissions

 As the landscape of higher education continues to evolve, the role of technology and AI will undoubtedly expand.
-The ongoing challenge for institutions will be to harness these advancements to foster an inclusive, supportive, and diverse academic community in the most effective ways possible.
+The ongoing challenge for institutions will be to harness these advancements to foster an inclusive, supportive, diverse academic community in the most effective ways possible.
 This involves not only adopting new technologies, but also continuously evaluating and refining these tools to ensure they meet the shifting needs of students and society.

 Liaison